mptechnology/spring-crypto-cli/README.md

 # README
-Crypo-CLI is a replacement for spring-cloud-cli which is no longer supported with spring boot 3.*.
+Spring-Crypto-CLI is a replacement for spring-cloud-cli with its encryption and decryption functionalities which is no longer supported with spring boot 3.*.
 See https://github.com/spring-cloud/spring-cloud-cli/issues/180.

 ## Howto build and run